by William MacLeod Raine, 1925

 Bender did not hesitate an instant.
 “Get off at Dodge.
 One dollar, please.”

-It is worth noting this, because it is one of the few respectable facts in the early history of the cowboy capital.
 Dodge was a wild and uncurried prairie wolf, and it howled every night and all night long.
 It was gay and young and lawless.
 Its sense of humor was exaggerated and worked overtime.
 The crack of the six-shooter punctuated its hilarity ominously.
 Those who dwelt there were the valiant vanguard of civilization.
 For good or bad they were strong and forceful, many of them generous and big-hearted in spite of their lurid lives.
 The town was a hive of energy.
 One might justly use many adjectives about it, but the word respectable is not among them.

 There were three reasons why Dodge won the reputation of being the wildest town the country had ever seen.
 In 1872 it was the end of the track, the last jumping-off spot into the wilderness, and in the days when transcontinental railroads were built across the desert, the temporary terminus was always a gathering place of roughs and scalawags.
 The payroll was large, and gamblers, gunmen, and thugs gathered for the pickings.
 This was true of Hays, Abilene, Ogallala, and Kit Carson.
-It was true of Las Vegas and Albuquerque.
+It was true of Las Vegas and Albuquerque, New Mexico.

 A second reason was that Dodge was the end of the long trail drive from Texas.
 Every year hundreds of thousands of longhorns were driven up from Texas by cowboys scarcely less wild than the hill steers they herded.
 The Great Plains country was being opened, and cattle were needed to stock a thousand ranches as well as to supply the government at Indian reservations.
 Scores of these trail herds were brought to Dodge for shipment, and after the long, dangerous, drive the punchers were keen to spend their money on such diversions as the town could offer.
 Out of sheer high spirits they liked to shoot up the town, to buck the tiger, to swagger from saloon to gambling hall, their persons garnished with revolvers, the spurs on their high-heeled boots jingling.
 In no spirit of malice, they wanted it distinctly understood that they owned the town.
 As one of them once put it, he was born high up on the Guadeloupe, raised on prickly pear, had palled with alligators and quarreled with grizzlies.